A fun and interactive paper plate birdhouse craft for kids. Find the free template at the end of the article.

 - craft stick

 - small googly eye

 Step 1: Start by painting the paper plate.
 We love using our sponge brushes to paint paper plates as it goes much faster.
 Once the paint has dried, have an adult use a craft knife to cut a slit at the bottom of the paper plate.

-Step 3: Print the birdhouse template and use it to cut out the birdhouse and the bird.
+Step 3: Cut out the birdhouse and the bird patterns.
 Glue the birdhouse on the paper plate, just above the slit.